Finding the Best Places to Visit Near Nagpur for 2 Days

 Summer (March–June) – Hot but Great for Safaris

 Summer in Nagpur can be tough, with temperatures soaring above 40°C. But if you are after tiger sightings, this is the season that rewards your patience.
-I remember one summer safari in Tadoba where I spotted a tiger cooling off at a waterhole and the scene was unforgettable.

 Why travel in summer: